rbradshaw9/swellsense/README.md

 ### Deploy to Vercel

+**Important:** The current `vercel.json` configuration deploys only the **frontend** to Vercel.
+The backend will be deployed separately (e.g., Railway, Render, or AWS Lambda) in future versions.

-1. **Deploy via GitHub Integration (Recommended)**
+1. **Deploy Frontend via GitHub Integration (Recommended)**
    - Connect your GitHub repo to Vercel
-   - Vercel will automatically deploy on push to main branch
+   - Vercel will automatically deploy the Next.js frontend
    - Set environment variables in Vercel dashboard

 2. **Deploy via Vercel CLI**